We spoke with Mark Kennedy, web development manager at Ulster University.

-“I manage the web development team and we sit within the creative services team here at Ulster.
+I am the web development manager at Ulster University and the team I work within is within a wider creative services team.
 The creative services team has designers, developers, videographers, photographers and marketing/communications people.
 It’s like a mini agency within the University.

 The creative services team is responsible for delivering the University’s brand proposition.
-We do everything from the websites to social media graphics, leaflets, T-shirts, and anything that touches the brand.
+We do everything from the websites to social media graphics, leaflets, t-shirts, and anything that touches the brand.

 What are your teams’ specific responsibilities in terms of the website?

-“When I first joined in 2016 the major part of our work was to consolidate all of the web and digital touch points onto our current platform which is called Squizz Matrix.
+When I first joined in 2016 the major part of our work was to consolidate all of the web and digital touch points onto our current platform which is runs on Squiz Matrix.

 My role is to ensure we have full governance of the platform so nobody can publish unless it gets approved by our team through our workflow.